reard96/bi-tool-test-pg/README.md

-# Business Intelligence Tool Test
+# Business Intelligence Tool Test Setup
+#### How to set up a locally hosted Postgres DB populated with useful public data, then connect a BI tool to your DB.

 ## Business Context
 *Skip to the **Dataset** section if you are only interested in the setup process.*